rbuchberger/objective_elements/README.md

  - String
  - Mandatory
  - Which type of tag it is, such as 'hr' or 'img'
- - Defined on initialization, cannot be changed afterwards.
-(Should it be?
-I'm on the fence about it.)

  #### attributes
   - Hash
   - Optional
-  - Keys are symbols, values are arrays of strings. `{class: ['stumpy', 'slimy']}`
+  - Keys are stored as symbols, values are stored as arrays of strings: `{class: ['stumpy', 'slimy']}`
   - add them with `.add_attributes`, which can accept a few different formats.

 ### SingleTag Methods (that you care about)